CodeGlassDotIO/Docs/_docs/Legal/EULA/OrganisationSubscriptionAgreement.md

 (B) You may not:

-(i) allow the same Subscription to be used concurrently by more than one (1) User, unless the Product is provided via a Floating License Server as specified in Section 5.3.(B & C);
+(i) allow the same Subscription to be used concurrently by more than one (1) User and its Machine, unless the Product is provided via a Floating License Server as specified in Section 5.3.(B & C);

 (ii) rent, lease, reproduce, modify, adapt, create derivative works of, distribute, sell, or transfer the Product;